 This will help users understand how the Finance System, general ledger and chart of accounts are set up to meet these requirements.
 Since basic fund accounting is driven by the need to classify resources, this chapter also covers revenue accounting.

-Pertinent Guidelines and Regulations
+Pertinent Guidelines & Regulations

-GAAP and GASB
+GAAP & GASB

 Generally accepted accounting principles (GAAP) is a technical accounting term that encompasses the conventions, rules and procedures necessary to define accepted accounting practice at a particular time.
 These conventions, rules and procedures provide a standard by which financial presentation can be measured.